-^(2) Transfer from Level 2 to Level 3 due to the change in the observability of inputs as a result of the change in the fair value measurement method and the lack of observable market data due to decreased market activity.
+^(2) Transfer from Level 2 to Level 3 due to the change in the observability of inputs as a result of the change in the fair value measurement method.
+The transfer was made at the end of the accounting period.

 ^(3) Transfer from Level 3 to Level 2 due to the availability of observable inputs.
+The transfer was made at the end of the accounting period.